 Glasgow in Scotland represents another major step forward in the expanding tech jobs market.
 The digital technology sector in Scotland is predicted to grow faster than the Scottish economy through the years leading to 2024 (2x as fast, actually).
 It is the fastest growing sector according to Skills Development Scotland and the Digital Technologies Skills Group, and for start-ups this is excellent news, because according to the report, small businesses (with 10 employees or less) account for 95% of the firms practicing in the sector, and there is a vacancy of 12,800 tech job offers on an annual basis.
 For those keen to get in on the action sites like Jobrapido are there to help you find jobs in Glasgow, which ranks topmost in the list of employment opportunities (29%), followed by Edinburgh (23%).

-So, while nothing should stop you from relocating to London (if that’s where you want to go)- because it could be the best decision of your life, if it doesn’t appeal to you there are plenty of other choices that can suit your lifestyle and where living costs are a little more manageable.
+So, while nothing should stop you from relocating to London (if that’s where you want to go)- because it could be the best decision of your life.
+And if you are new to the city, you can consider a relocation consultation (Simply London, for example) for finding a place to stay.
+If it doesn’t appeal to you there are plenty of other choices that can suit your lifestyle and where living costs are a little more manageable.
 The tech industry is booming and you can find your place within it all over the UK.